Top 25 Best Practices For

 This yields more accurate search results.

-One good example is Lowe’s eCommerce webpage where I was looking for ‘outdoor’ products but did not specify exactly what I wanted.
+One good example is Lowe’s eCommerce website where I was looking for ‘outdoor’ products but did not specify exactly what I wanted.

 However, since my query was still displayed in the search box I was able to clarify my request based on the search autocomplete suggestions.